A Partnership Between Your Business and the Stirling Festival Theatre

 The Stirling Festival Theatre Inc. has a strong commitment to providing the best possible theatre experience at the lowest possible price.
 Ticket sales alone only cover 60% of the cost of producing and presenting professional theatre and other entertainment.
 This is why sponsorship is crucial to the work we do, and the theatre and live entertainment we provide.

 But a sponsorship partnership is also crucial to you and your business.
-The Ontario Arts Council reports in a recent study on the value that theatre and live entertainment brings to a community – for every dollar spent on a theatre ticket, four more are directly spent in the community.
-So for every $25 in ticket sales, businesses in this area could see $100 worth of retail sales and experiences.
+The Ontario Arts Council reported in a past study on the value that theatre and live entertainment brings to a community – for every dollar spent on a theatre ticket, four more are directly spent in the community.
+So for every $25 in SFT ticket sales, businesses in this area could see $100 worth of retail sales.

 If you are interested in becoming an SFT Sponsor at any level or wish more information, please contact the SFT for more details and discussion.

-For more information about our current 2019 sponsors’ businesses, just click on their logo.
+For more information about our 2021 sponsors’ businesses, just click on their logo.